 Here, we explain how the different options work, with expert input from Which? scientist Kamisha Darroux and GP Dr Donald Grant.

-Find out how you can access treatments, how they work, and what your options are – including how to get the best value when buying.
+Find out how you can access treatments, how they work, and what your options are – including how to get the best value when buying and make sure you buy legitimate products that are safe to use.

 How does Viagra work?